lhow0901/dsp/05a-python.md

 How are Python lists and sets similar and different?
 Give examples of using both.
 How does performance compare between lists and sets for finding an element.
 Why?

 >> They are similar in that both contain collections of items separated by commas, and they are different in that lists can contain duplicate values while sets cannot.
 Sets are unique unordered collections of items.
-As example of a list would be a list of cities and an example of a tuple would be coordinates on an x,y plane.
-Sets perform much better for finding an element - they have an almost constant time to lookup elements while lists have a linear time to lookup elements.
+As example of a set would be users in group (like all the unique users in a LinkedIn college alumni group).
+An example of a list would be grades students received on a test.
+Sets perform much better for finding an element in a collection.
+They have an almost constant time to lookup elements while lists have a linear time to lookup elements.

 ---